scmacdon/AWSTracker/Readme.md

 ## Section 1 - Create an IntelliJ Project named AWSItemTracker

-The first to create the AWS Tracking application is to create a new IntelliJ project named **AESItemTracker**.
-Perform these steps:
+Create a new IntelliJ project named **AESItemTracker** by performing these steps:

 1. From within the IntelliJ IDE, click **File**, **New**, **Project**.
 2. In the **New Project** dialog, select **Maven**.